You may not have heard of us before because we don’t advertise. This is actually

 remains constant, as regulated by Ofgem (Office of Gas and Electricity Markets).

 Whatever your query, be it big or small, our team will be happy to hear from you.

 Not only are we firm believers in good-quality, human customer service, but we are

 also given regular check-ups by Ofgem (the government body in charge of the energy

 industry) to ensure we’re looking after you properly.
 So, for problems about

-    your energy supply, or the service you’re receiving, don’t hesitate to call
+your energy supply, or the service you’re receiving, don’t hesitate

 You should notify us in the event that your supply or billing address changes.
 If